Rudrendu88/Support-Vector-Machine-SVM-for-Customer-Segmentation-to-Predict-Stock-Market-Monthly-Trend/README.md

 # Support-Vector-Machine-SVM-for-Predicting-Stock-Market-Monthly-Trend
 Applying SVM to the Financial Markets to uncover key insights for Investment

 The stock market data for S&P500 was extracted from Yahoo Finance from Jan 1, 2012 to 30 June, 2018.
 The raw data consisted of Open, High, Low and Close Prices and Volume.
+It was converted to Monthly data based on every month end date.

 Data Processing:
 4 Distinct Technical Indicators were genenerated from the price data using the quantmod package.
 The change in value of the each indicator with respect to the previous period was then calculated.